 OC Animal Care provides refuge for animals in the contract cities and unincorporated areas of Orange County, adoption services, promotes community outreach and education on responsible pet ownership, and enforces Federal, State and local animal control laws.

-OC Community Services and OC Housing & Homeless Services links eligible customers to a wide variety of community resources that will help them to achieve self-sufficiency, seeks and secures alternate sources of funding, provides safe, affordable, and accessible housing and shelter opportunities, and provides comprehensive employment assistance and development services.
+OC Community Services and OC Housing & Community Development links eligible customers to a wide variety of community resources that will help them to achieve self-sufficiency, seeks and secures alternate sources of funding, provides safe, affordable, and accessible housing opportunities, and provides comprehensive employment assistance and development services.

 OC Parks ensures that residents and visitors benefit from the regional parks system, educates and encourages residents and visitors to discover the parks system, responsibly manages public funds and revenues and acquires, maintains and preserves park land.